mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 ## DUCT TAPE

 A strong, fabric-based, multi-purpose adhesive tape.
-One roll contains a 5 centimetre x 30 metre length of tape.
+One roll contains a 5 centimeter x 30 meter length of tape.
 Useful for hasty repair work as well as for restraining and gagging prisoners, among many other things.